Yidingwyd/NCGNN_v2/README.md

 To facilitate reproducibility of our work, all datasets used in our paper have been converted into `.json` files in [Kfold](https://github.com/Yidingwyd/SSNGNN_v2/tree/main/Kfold)
 # Acknowledgement
 Codes of the SSNGNN are developed based on [CGCNN](https://github.com/txie-93/cgcnn) and [Roost](https://github.com/CompRhys/roost).
 We strongly recommend to cite their works.
-# Disclaimer
-This code is only provided as part of a research project.
-However, I welcome any feedback, bug reports, or contributions from the community.
-If you notice any issues or have suggestions for improvements, please feel free to open an issue or submit a pull request.
-I will do my best to address it promptly.
-E-mail address: yidingwyd@163.com